-Play along with me for one term: in January, you can go back to being a by-the-book analyst if you want..
+Play along with me for one term: in the Winter, you can go back to being a by-the-book analyst if you want.

 as her being reawakened once more with fresh sensuality again.
-Oh boy, if only she could be sure Rem loved her, the uncertainty would evaporate once she knew for certain.
-"This is silly!" she scoffed glibly at her cobaltwere just in Fairy Stories.
+Oh boy, if only she could be sure Rem loved ner, the uncertainty would evaporate once she knew or certain.
+"This is silly!" she scoffed glibly at her cobalteyed, rav ylvanian Rem Bloo curred to HOW NOT TO ng sleep ner that WRITE A NOVEL Ha ha! s But what f his noc and his 200 CLASSIC MISTAKES AND ear of su nt he wa MOW TO AVOID THEMundead A MISSTEP-BY-MISSTEP GUIDE monste of the Ni But no! he said vas crazy ire which occause were just in Fairy Stories.
 Years later, she woke up in his trms and Thanked God that life turned out so happily in ending.
 Even if he was a vampire, his Love overcame his unholy thirst for blood to make theirs the perfect marriage-to-beat of all their Upper East Side professional friends.
 She even had another new handbag which was a hard-to-get brand and cost more than \$50